 Features: Solid cabin, solar panel, hardwood interior, fan, interior LED lights and memory foam mattress.

 Another excellent motorcycle teardrop camper option to tow behind your large-capacity motorcycle is The Tuco, by Vintage Overland.
 This is a little pricey, but it’s possibly the coolest mini motorcycle teardrop trailer out there.

 It features a bigger door than the MyPod and a more luxurious interior, with Baltic Birch walls.

-This motorcycle camper trailer is equipped for getting off-grid thanks to its solar panel and LED interior lighting.
+This motorcycle trailer is equipped for getting off-grid thanks to its solar panel and LED interior lighting.
 There is also good ventilation with a fan and roof vent.
 The Tuco comes with a soft, comfortable memory foam mattress already installed.